Adele McClure: Political career

-McClure was previously the executive director of the Virginia Legislative Black Caucus.
-She also worked under lieutenant governor Justin Fairfax as a policy director, resigning after he was accused of sexual misconduct.
+Prior to her election to the Virginia House of Delegates, McClure was the executive director of the Virginia Legislative Black Caucus.
+She worked under lieutenant governor Justin Fairfax as a policy director, but resigned after he was accused of sexual misconduct.
+She also ran the Department of Housing & Community Development first eviction-prevention program.
 McClure was featured on the 2019 Forbes 30 Under 30 Law & Policy list.

-Prior to becoming Delegate, she spent 10 years serving on Arlington Boards/Commissions, 7 years as a Deputy Chief Election Officer, and 7 years working within state government and the Virginia Legislature.

 Virginia House of Delegates

 McClure first ran for the Virginia House of Delegates in 2023 to represent the 2nd district, a new district created from redistricting based in Arlington County.
 She won the Democratic primary unopposed after her two opponents, Kevin Saucedo-Broach and Nicole Merlene, withdrew from the race and was unopposed in the general election.

-Adele is both the first Black person since Reconstruction and the first Asian person to represent Arlington County in the Virginia General Assembly.
+She was first Black person since Reconstruction and the firstAsian person elected to represent Arlington County in the Virginia House of Delegates.

 In 2025, EMILY's List awarded McClure with the 15th annual Gabrielle Giffords Rising Star Award.

 Tenure

-Shortly after taking office, she passed legislation to protect renters and workers, curb predatory towing, make childcare more affordable, prevent evictions, prevent gun violence, and implement single-stair reform in multi-family residential buildings as part of an effort to increase housing supply.
+In 2024, she supported legislation to implement single-stair reform in multi-family residential buildings as part of an effort to increase housing supply.
+In 2026, McClure introduced legislation to require companies to pay farm workers minimum wage.

-Delegate McClure serves as a member of the House General Laws Committee, the Public Safety Committee, and the Transportation Committee Meeting.
+As of 2026, McClure serves as the vice-chair of the Public Safety Committee, and as a member of the House General Laws Committee and the Transportation Committee Meeting.

 Personal life

-She is married with a young daughter.
+She has a daughter, born in 2024.
 She identifies as Baptist.